UNIVERSITY OF TEXAS AT EL PASO LIBRARY

 Primary source materials for the history of the borderlands

 Zork Hardware, The Popular Dry Goods, Horace B. Stevens papers, O.H.
-Thorman Architectural records, Milpillas Hacienda Records, Chisos Mining Company records, etc.
+Thorman Architectural records, Milpillas Hacienda Records, Chisos Mining Company records, and others.
+See guides on the finding aids website.

 El Paso city directories, 1889-